cardillan/mindcode/SYNTAX-1-VARIABLES.markdown

 ## Stack

-When using recursive functions, some of the local variables and parameters may have to be stored on a stack.
+When using recursive functions, some of their local variables and parameters may have to be stored on a stack.
 As Mindustry Logic doesn't provide a built-in stack, external memory is used instead.
 This places the same limitations on local variables and parameters of recursive functions as on arrays and external variables (that is, only numeric values are supported).